jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/post.md

 And that's all, you should have the app up and running now!

-If you like the article, please follow me on X at [@juanstoppa](https://twitter.com/juanstoppa) where a regularly post about AI.
+If you like the article, please follow me on X at [@juanstoppa](https://twitter.com/juanstoppa) where I regularly post about AI.